drsalonsogil/montecarbo/README.md

 The script requires:

-1) The name of the folder where the structures are splitted in one folder per structure.
+1) The name of the folder where the structures are split into one folder per structure.

 2) The format of the coordinates files (XYZ, PDB or G)

-3) Which kind of enzymes will be the target for docking (Feel free to create new family of enzymes in the receptor folder: mkdir receptors/NEW-ENZYMES)
+3) Which kind of enzymes will be the target for docking (Feel free to create a new family of enzymes in the receptor folder: mkdir receptors/NEW-ENZYMES)

 Example: